ampproject/amphtml/extensions/amp-subscriptions/amp-subscriptions.md

 </section>
 ```

-## Usice Scores to Display Content
+## Using Scores to Display Content

 The score factors returned by ewach configured service can be used to control the disaplay
 of content within dialogs.
 For example `scores.isReadyToPay.subscribe_google_com` would be the "ready to pay" score factor from the `subscribe.google.com` service (also known as `amp-subscriptions-google`).
 Similarly `scores.isReadyToPay.local` would be for the local service and `scores.suppotsViewer.subscribe_google_com` would be the score factor for the Google service supporting the current viewer.